Oslo Metro: Suburban lines in the west

 Rail transport in Oslo started in 1854, with the opening of Hoved Line to Eidsvoll, through Groruddalen.
 In 1872, Drammen Line, going through Oslo West, and in 1879, Østfold Line going through Nordstrand opened, offering a limited rail service to those parts of the city.
 By 1875, Kristiania Sporveisselskab (KSS) opened the first horsecar trams.
 In 1894 electric trams were in service by Kristiania Elektriske Sporvei (KES).

 The first suburban tram line was the Holmenkollen Line that was opened by Holmenkolbanen in 1898; like all the later suburban tram line these were electric trams with a grade-separated right-of-way and proper stations instead of tram stops, making it the first rapid transit in Oslo.
-Unlike the other suburban tram lines that were built later, the Holmenkollen Line was not extended into the city as a streetcar—instead passengers had to change at Majorstuen to the streetcars, though the system did not take into use wider suburban stock (3.1 m) until 1909.
+Unlike the other suburban tram lines that were built later, the Holmenkollen Line was not extended into the city as a street-bound tram—instead passengers had to change at Majorstuen to the trams, though the system did not take into use wider suburban stock (3.1 m) until 1909.
 A branch line was opened in 1912, to Smestad, and in 1916 the Holmenkollen Line was extended to Tryvann, with the last part from Frognerseteren single track and used for freight, and removed in 1939.